 (c) (d)

-Figure 1: Example of sample presenting semi-agreement between registration and hFE. (a) Rigid registration with red: initial sample, cyan: failed sample, and white: superimposition of both. (b) b-spline registration with the same color code. (c) spherical compression resulting from registration. (d) spherical compression resulting from hFE.
+Figure 1: Example of sample presenting semi-agreement between registration and hFE. (a) Rigid registration with red: initial sample, cyan: failed sample, and white: superimposition of both. (b) b-spline registration with the same color code. (c) detF resulting from registration. (d) detF resulting from hFE.

 Discussion

-The good correlations between hFE and experiment for structural parameters are similar to other studies [4].
+The good correlations between hFE and experiment for structural parameters are similar to other studies [1] but qualitative assessment presents low agreement rate between hFE and registration.
 This means that the current hFE scheme is able to catch the main response of the system.
-However, due to hFE assumptions, the simulation result highly depends on bone volume fraction and is not able to catch small discontinuities in the cortex or the trabecular bone which could lead to strain localization.
+However, due to hFE assumptions and experimental boundary conditions, the simulation is not able to catch small discontinuities, which could trigger local buckling and strain localization.

 References

-Sözen et al, European Journal of Rheumatology, 4:46-56, 2017.

-Johnell et al, Osteoporos Int, 17:1726–1733, 2006

-Johnston et al, Medical Clinics of North America, 104:873–884, 2020

 Schenk et al, Journal of the Mechanical Behavior of Biomedical Materials, 131, 2022

+Varga et al, Journal of Biomechanics, 42, 2009

 Acknowledgements

+This work was internally funded by the ARTORG Center.
 We thank Prof. M. Pretterklieber for providing the 25 tibiae and Dr. P. Varga and his team for contributing to the biomechanical tests performed at the AO foundation in Davos.

-This work was internally funded by the ARTORG Center.